Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 Key Takeaways

-- 1 : 1,000,000 denomination finalized Oct 2025 — balances and total supply adjusted, value unchanged.
+- 1 : 1,000,000 denomination finalized in October 2025 — balances and total supply display units were adjusted, but value and proportional ownership remained unchanged.

 - Live stats available via Polkaswap.io and wiki.sora.org/check-supply.html.